CdSORIENTALISTICA: EGITTO, VICINO E MEDIO ORIENTE

 - Demonstrate an awareness of the usefulness and limitations of various types of source material (primary and secondary) in the translation and interpretation of ancient texts.

-- Successfully conduct independent translation work and research and create basic textual commentary.
+- Successfully conduct independent translation work and create basic textual commentary.

 - Construct and present a cogent academic argument, engaging with original textual material critically.